Learn from the experts: How to choose the right LMS for your organization

 • What made that information stick?

-• How do you like to learn new things?
+• How do you prefer to learn new things?

-More technical questions such as "What do you wish to get out of a learning platform?" usually generate limited information.
+More technical questions like "What do you expect from a learning platform?" usually give limited information.
 Once you get an idea of your employees' work situation, then you can start focussing on technology.

 "There are no shortcuts.
-Go out in the organization, talk to employees, and try to understand their needs.
+Talk to the employees in your organization and try to understand their needs.
 Let them paint the picture."

 - Malin Wretman, Head of HR Digital Solutions, ICA Gruppen